Farm Bureau Submits Letter of Support on Property Tax Incentives for Grocery Stores Located in Food Deserts

 Earlier this year, Farm Bureau advanced a policy position to increase food access in Cook County and Illinois.
 A copy of the policy is provided below.

-We encourage you to support Ordinance 22-5345 to incentivize the development of grocery stores located in food deserts.
-If CCFB can provide any assistance, please don’t hesitate to contact Bona at 815-979-5458 or via email at email@example.com.
+We encourage you to support Ordinance 22-5345 to incentive the development of grocery stores located in food deserts.
+If we can provide any assistance, please don’t hesitate to contact me at (815) 979-5458 or via email at firstname.lastname@example.org.

 Food insecurity occurs when food is either too distant or too expensive to purchase.
 A food desert is one type of food insecurity.